 African American

-Clarence Carter is a celebrated American singer, songwriter, musician, and record producer, renowned for his soulful sound.
-Born blind in Montgomery, Alabama, in 1936, he studied at the Alabama School for the Blind before earning a music degree from Alabama State University.
+Clarence Carter is an acclaimed American singer, songwriter, musician, and record producer, best known for his powerful and soulful voice.
+Born blind in Montgomery, Alabama, in 1936, Carter overcame many challenges and honed his craft at the Alabama School for the Blind before earning a music degree from Alabama State University.

-He began his career as part of a duo with Calvin Scott.
-After Scott's accident, Carter embarked on a solo journey, signing first with the Fame label and later joining Atlantic Records in 1967.
-He found success with chart-topping hits such as "Slip Away" and "Too Weak To Fight."
-His 1970 rendition of "Patches" became his hallmark, earning him a Grammy Award.
+Carter launched his music career as half of a duo with Calvin Scott.
+After Scott suffered a serious accident, Carter forged ahead as a solo artist, first signing with Fame Records and later joining Atlantic Records in 1967.
+He soared to popularity with hits like "Slip Away" and "Too Weak To Fight."
+His 1970 classic, "Patches," became a signature song and earned him a Grammy Award.

 DOB: